How to Transfer Dual Enrollment Credits to College

 Most public schools have articulation agreements with community colleges in each state, allowing dual enrollment courses to transfer equally and seamlessly.
 Colleges may not award full credit to courses taken across state lines, however, as pre-qualification criteria often apply specifically to local schools in the same state.

-Because requirements vary state by state, some credits that do transfer may only fulfill partial credit for an out-of-state or private school.
-Make a call to your prospective school’s advising office for more information about not just whether your dual enrollment credits will transfer, but also how the credits will be measured and translated.
+Because requirements vary by state, some credits that transfer may only fulfill partial credit for an out-of-state or private school.
+Contact your prospective school’s advising office for more information about whether your dual enrollment credits will transfer and how they will be measured.

-There is no universal rule or policy for transferring credits, so if you want to be sure about what you are getting, do not hesitate to ask how it works in your state or at your university.
-You will not regret being proactive about your education!
+There is no universal rule or policy for transferring credits.
+To be sure about what you are getting, ask how it works in your state or at your university.
+Being proactive about your education will ensure you are well-prepared.

 More Helpful Guides